pondersource/nextcloud-mfa-awareness/README.md

 ### `./setup-gss.sh mesh.pondersource.org`
 Using Docker-exposed ports over the internet, similar to using localhost, but with URLs like htttp://mesh.pondersource.org:8080 and http://mesh.pondersource.org:8082
+This will probably not work though, depending on your browser, the SSP server may say you have cookies disabled and not show the login screen.

 If you're running this on a Windows host system, you can try `setup.bat` instead.